Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global solar energy market is expected to reach hundreds of billions of dollars in the coming years.
-Canadian Solar is positioned to capture a significant share of this market through its manufacturing capacity, project development expertise, and growing energy storage solutions.
+The global solar energy market is expected to reach hundreds of billions of dollars in the next decade.
+Canadian Solar is well-positioned to capture a significant share of this market, focusing on both module sales and project development.

 Upturn SWOT Analysis